-2.1 The Water Allocation Problem
+2.3 The Watershed Allocation Problem

-The widely accepted objectives of water resource management can be broadly summarised as economic efficiency, equity and sustainability.
-There are a number of reasons why the unregulated behaviour of agents within the watershed will fail to allocate water resources in a manner consistent with these objectives.
+The widely accepted objectives of water resource management can be broadly summarised as economic efficiency, equity and sustainability9.
+There are a number of reasons why the unregulated behaviour of agents within the watershed will fail to allocate water resources in an economically efficient, equitable or sustainable manner.
 These reasons relate to the overlying layers of hydrological, socio-economic and legal interaction within the watershed.
-Firstly, the array of watershed services is vast, whilst the hydrological connection between water and land using agents within a watershed is complex, often ill defined and uncertain [3, 22].
-Secondly, the property rights to water resources, which are a major determinant of their pattern of allocation, are typically incomplete, absent or unenforceable [23].
+Firstly, the array of watershed services is vast (see Table 1.1), whilst the hydrological connection between water and land using agents within a watershed is complex, often ill defined and uncertain (Ward and Robinson 2000, Boronina et al 2001).
+Secondly, the property rights to water resources, which are a major determinant of their pattern of allocation, are typically incomplete, absent or unenforceable (Young, 1996).
 Thirdly, and perhaps consequently, the economic behaviour and interaction of interconnected agents is similarly complicated.
-The complex nature of the resultant watershed sprovide both to themselves and to others, whilst b) ignorant of, or apathetic to the implications of their actions upon other agents within the watershed [10].
+The complex nature of the resultant watershed dynamics can lead to a situation in which agents are a) unaware of every service that watersheds provide both to themselves and to others, whilst b) ignorant of, or apathetic to the implications of their actions upon other agents within the watershed (Groom and Swanson 2001).

-In effect many of the services that the watershed provides are non-marketed, whilst the nature of the hydrological connection between agents leads to negative (and/or positive) externalities arising from market failures and the open access or public good characteristics of watershed services and water resources.
+In effect many of the services that the watershed provides are non-marketed, whilst the nature of the hydrological connection between agents leads to negative (and positive) externalities arising from market failures and the open access or public good characteristics of watershed services and water resources.
 In addition missing markets for watershed services help create an environment ripe for externalities leading to economically inefficient and/or unsustainable allocations of water resources.
 Where resources are allocated inefficiently there is potential for increased social welfare derived from water resources and a strong case for intervention in water resources/watershed management.